Why do we pay for software AI can build for free?

 Microsoft Copilot Agent Mode in Excel: AI automatically creates a financial dashboard with insight analysis, trends and charts.
 Image: Microsoft’s Copilot Agent Mode in Excel (microsoft.com/microsoft-365-copilot).
 The AI builds a complete financial report with charts and analysis.

-The question landing on your desk now: why are we paying tens of thousands per year for software when AI can do it for free and the market has already priced it in?
+Someone in your leadership team has seen the same demos.
+The question has been asked, or will be: why are we paying tens of thousands per year for software when AI can do it for free?

-The short answer is that for some software, that’s right.
-Building (with AI) is the right call.
-For other software, it’s a miscalculated equation.
-And then there’s a third question most people miss entirely.
+For some software, building (with AI) is the right call.
+For others, it is a miscalculated equation.
+And then there is a third question most people miss entirely.

 When building is actually the right answer